-9.9.3 Disruptive behaviour
+9.9.2 Disruptive behaviour

-Where a student exhibits disruptive behaviour during an examination, Construction Technology programme staff may exclude the student from the examination.
-In less serious cases, however, programme staff will issue a warning first.
+During the exam and test, the student must act considerately, including complying with the instructions given by the examination supervisor, examiner and censor.
+Where a student exhibits disruptive behaviour during an examination, the Construction Technology programme staff may exclude the student from the examination.